nerdschoolbergen/introduction-to-javascript/exercise-2/README.md

 ## 1. Writing some basic HTML

 ### What is HTML?
  > HTML is a **markup language**.
 HTML separates "content" (words, images, audio, video, and so on) from "presentation" (instructions for displaying each type of content).
 HTML uses a pre-defined set of elements to define content types.
-Elements contain one or more "tags" that contain or express content.
-Tags are enclosed by angle brackets, and the closing tag begins with a forward slash. (developer.mozilla.org)
+Elements contain one or more "elements" that contain or express content. elements are enclosed by angle brackets, and the closing element begins with a forward slash. (developer.mozilla.org)

  Basic HTML structure: